awsdocs/amazon-kendra-developer-guide/doc_source/API_ListDataSources.md

 The request accepts the following data in JSON format\.

  ** [IndexId](#API_ListDataSources_RequestSyntax) **   <a name="Kendra-ListDataSources-request-IndexId"></a>
-The identifier of the index that contains the data source\.
+The identifier of the index used with one or more data source connectors\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`
 Required: Yes

  ** [MaxResults](#API_ListDataSources_RequestSyntax) **   <a name="Kendra-ListDataSources-request-MaxResults"></a>
-The maximum number of data sources to return\.
+The maximum number of data source connectors to return\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 100\.
 Required: No

  ** [NextToken](#API_ListDataSources_RequestSyntax) **   <a name="Kendra-ListDataSources-request-NextToken"></a>
 If the previous response was incomplete \(because there is more data to retrieve\), Amazon Kendra returns a pagination token in the response\.
-You can use this pagination token to retrieve the next set of data sources \(`DataSourceSummaryItems`\)\.
+You can use this pagination token to retrieve the next set of data source connectors \(`DataSourceSummaryItems`\)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 800\.
 Required: No